byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<sarang>** Fortunately they won't be the only option, just the first to prepare a quote and contract
 **\<suraeNoether>** sgp: moving HF dates is not on the table, in my mind.
 6 months of data on the blockchain is marginal in the long run; delaying HFs sets an unfortunate precedent.
 **\<sarang>** I think the community will appreciate the openness of an OSTIF group
-**\<rehrar>** but because Monero always prides itself in doing most things in the open, I think we should try the other more public options first
+**\<rehrar>** but because ByteRub always prides itself in doing most things in the open, I think we should try the other more public options first
 **\<sarang>** and/or Buenz and/or Maxwell
 **\<sarang>** rehrar: I agree
 **\<rbrunner>** Agree also